mbarbey/u2f-security-bundle-demo/README.md

 	SSLCertificateKeyFile "/var/www/u2f/ssl/u2f.local.key"
   </VirtualHost>
   ```
-  Don't forget to adapt the paths
+  Don't forget to adapt the paths.

+  _Tips: The self signed certificates provided in the directory "ssl" are already configured for the domaine name "u2f.local" so you don't need to generate yourself your own certificate.
+But if you want, you can still do it yourself and use another domain name._

 3) go to https://u2f.local and play with your U2F key